Sulaimon15/Customer-Churn-Analysis/README.md

     **Solution** : Strengthening security measures, implementing fraud detection systems, and transparently communicating security efforts can help address these concerns.

 2. It was also observed that customers between the age range of 51-60 had the highest churn rate.
-This may be due to one of the following factors :
+This may be due to the following factors :

 - **Retirement and Financial Planning** : Customers in this age range might be entering retirement, leading to changes in their financial needs and priorities.